emokpareabraham/project_group_12/README.md

 When presenting data, the "age" column is included, calculated from the individual's date of birth.
 And for better understanding, the field columns have been renamed, which are `Name`, `Age`, `Birthdate`, `Height (cm)`, `Weight (kg)`, `Positions`, `Over Rating`.

-To alleviate server load, we implemented pagination to retrieve 10 data entries from the database per request.
+To reduce server load, we have implemented pagination, which retrieves 10 data entries from the database per request by default.
+Users also have the option to adjust this to 20 or 30 entries per request.

 ## Conclusion